Edsilia Rombley: Albums and tours, TV work

 Using one of the songs from the benefit concert in Bangladesh, her husband Tjeerd Oosterhuis created a version for a special cause.
 The song was for the benefit of the victims of the tsunami that occurred in the Indian Ocean.
 In January 2005, Edsilia was one of the singers incorporated into the Artists For Asia, "Als Je Iets Kan Doen" song that included many Dutch artists.
 In 2005, for the first time, Edsilia went on tour in the Dutch theaters with the show 'Van Jongs Af Aan'.
 She played a repertoire of covers, but also own numbers.
 In spite of her minimal success as a singer, the tour was rather successful.

 In 2006, Rombley took part in the RTL 4 TV-programme Dancing with the Stars, a dancing contest with well-known Dutch and professional dancing teachers.
 Edsilia danced with the dance-coach Peter Bosveld, but was eliminated after the fourth show.

 In June 2006, Edsilia's single "Dan Ben Ik Van Jou" was released as an indication of an entirely new album with Dutch compositions.
 It had reasonable success in the Dutch Top 40.
 On 1 September 2006 Edsilia married Tjeerd Oosterhuis in Amsterdam.
 Recently, her new single has appeared: "Eén Keer Meer Dan Jij".
 This ballad was written by Tjeerd Oosterhuis and will be on the new album titled "Meer Dan Ooit".
 The release is planned for February 2007.
 Edislia has begun a new tour in Dutch theatres.
 Edsilia's vocals are present on the single "Vlinders" by Brainpower, which was released in December 2006.

 In 2019, Rombley has been assigned to the role of Mary at The Passion, which is a Dutch television show which tells the Easter story in a musical way.

-She appears in the 2022 film Het Feest van Tante Rita which is her first major film role.
+She appears in the 2022 film Het Feest van Tante Rita, her first major film role.